 Reviewer #2:

 This is a well written stage 1 registered report that proposes a design to test whether and how movement variability (here variability in step asymmetry) affects a form of use dependent locomotor learning.
 The paper largely relies on a behavioral paradigm that was described in a recent article by Wood et al. 2020 and two different computational models.
 The two models are shown to respond differently to increased variability-one is a use dependent model with a strategic component added on, and the other is a Bayesian model.
 I have no major concerns about the hypothesis being tested-- it is interesting and timely.
 However, there are a few things that would be worth thinking through a bit more, or justifying a bit better, within the design.

+We thank the reviewer for their compliments…

 The Wood et al. 2020 paradigm used a gradual introduction of a perturbation during learning and the experimental design proposed here uses an abrupt change during learning.
 These can result in different after-effects in other types of motor learning paradigms for walking (e.g. adaptation).
 Are there reasons to think that these types of perturbations would be equivalent in this use-dependent experiment?
 This may influence the power analysis since it is being done using gradual learning data and applied to abrupt conditions.
 It might not be a problem, but it seems worth thinking about.

 The reviewer brings up an important point.
-Something that we failed to mention regarding the power analysis is that the aftereffect magnitudes are based on the Washout phase from Wood et al. (2020) which was performed after a 5-minute abrupt (not gradual) learning phase.
+We failed to mention in our original submission that, for the power analysis, the aftereffect magnitudes are based on the Washout phase from Wood et al. (2020), which was performed after a 5-minute abrupt (not gradual) learning phase.
 Therefore, we do not believe that the fact the first learning phase during Wood et al. was initiated gradually would affect the power analysis in the current proposed behavioral experiment.

 However, the question of a gradual learning paradigm possibly influencing the use-dependent process is interesting, especially since gradual learning has been used as a proxy for less repetition (i.e. less opportunity for use-dependent process) in previous studies (Leow et al., 2016; Orban de Xivry et al., 2011; Orban de Xivry and Lefèvre, 2015).
 We simulated a gradual paradigm instead of the abrupt paradigm for the repeated condition and there is little change in the model predictions, the aftereffects for a gradual condition (as long as it is consistently gradual) remains the greatest compared to the low and high variability conditions.
 This is interesting especially when considered in the context of the Adaptive Bayesian model.
 It appears that if the targets change gradually but with low amounts of variability the Adaptive Bayesian model still considers this consistent.
 This may be a theory to test in a future experiment.